isaac-mason/navcat/README.md

 navcat is agnostic of other javascript libraries, but should work well with any of them.

-There are some built-in utilities for creating debug visualisations with threejs.
-But navcat will work well with any javascript engine - Babylon.js, PlayCanvas, Three.js, or your own engine.

 navcat supports inputs that adhere to the OpenGL conventions:
 - Uses the right-handed coordinate system
 - Indices should be in counter-clockwise winding order